hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 strategy          passive  Set an automatic strategy for the node. (passive|promiscuous)
 ```

-Ignore the strategy setting, for now, this will be covered down below.
-If you want to go back to being anonymous simply reset it to false:
+Ignore the strategy setting.
+For now, this is explained down below.
+If you want to go back to being anonymous, simply reset it to false:

 ```
 settings includeRecipient false